 Michael Garron Hospital is an award-winning urban community teaching hospital that has served the diverse population of East Toronto since 1929 when it opened as a 110-bed general hospital.
 The hospital consists of its primary site on Coxwell Avenue and two satellite offices that provide community-based mental health and withdrawal management services.
 The hospital has developed a revitalized patient-centred focus and, additionally, staff and physicians are committed to reducing avoidable health inequities to ensure that everyone from their diverse catchment area has equitable access to quality care.

 North York General Hospital, affiliated with the University of Toronto, is one of Canada's leading community academic hospitals.
-The hospital offers a culturally diverse community a wide range of acute care, ambulatory and long-term care services across multiple sites.
+The hospital offers a diverse community a wide range of acute care, ambulatory and long-term care services across multiple sites.
 Through partnerships, collaboration and academic endeavours, North York General seeks to set new standards for patient- and family-centred care.
 Working together with patients and their families, we are making a world of difference.

 St. Joseph's Health Centre is a community teaching hospital, affiliated with the University of Toronto, serving the health care needs of the city's west end.
 The hospital's vision is to advance the health of their community by being Canada's best community teaching health centre.
 Their people – staff, physicians, volunteers and students – live their vision and values every day, and are committed to serving patients and their local community with compassion.